magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ## CSS selectors

-First note that the `label` tag does not have an `id` attribute to be used with the `by-id` function we already used more times in previous tutorials on `domina` library usage.
+First note that the `label` element does not have an `id` attribute to be used with the `by-id` function we already used more times in previous tutorials on `domina` library usage.

-Likely `domina` offers both `css` and `xpath` selectors for such a case.
+Likely `domina` offers both `css` or `xpath` selectors for such a case.
 This is the first time we deal with `css` and `xpath` selectors from the `domina` lib and before to start coding we want to familiarize a little bit at least with one of them in the bREPL,